 July 2017

 “Holstein” is the common name of the most familiar breed of black-and-white dairy cows that produce the milk found on our tables in the morning.
-The most widespread cattle breed on farms in the world and in our collective imagination, it is associated with the successes and the crises experienced by dairy farming and the milk industry Europe.
+The most widespread cattle breed on farms in the world and in our collective imagination, it is associated with the successes and the crises experienced by dairy farming and the milk industry in Europe.
 The Holstein is one of the breeds that has undergone the most selection, particularly with the development of the animal genetics industry in the 20th century, and still remains a pioneer breed for the dairy industry.
 Likewise, with the recent development of genomics in service of animal selection, it was the first dairy breed to benefit from this modern biotechnology that can “read” an individual’s DNA and instantaneously identify sires or brood dams with high performance potential.
 This cow, the ultimate “machine cow” (Ruet, 2004), has become one of the symbols of the industrialisation of agriculture and the commodification of living organisms.
 The market for Holstein bull sperm, embryos and cattle for reproduction purposes is estimated at €335m in financial transactions between countries worldwide (2015, from a professional trade source).
 There are many specialised companies in this sector and the Holstein breed has gone global.
-This breed is used on French medium-sized pasture-based dairy farms just as well as on the giant dairy farms in California elsewhere that house several thousand cows.
+This breed is used on French medium-sized pasture-based dairy farms just as well as on the giant dairy farms in California and elsewhere that house several thousand cows.
 Despite climates considered to be unfavourable for this ultramodern breed, emerging countries are also turning to the Holstein breed through the process of “holsteinisation”, whereby Holstein genetics are spread around the world (Theunissen, 2012) and to other breeds, improving their milk production.
-Holstein cattle associated with mass market development.
+Holstein cattle are associated with mass market dairy development.

 However, although Holsteins are emblematic of the commodification of living organisms, the breed itself nevertheless is a common-pool resource, belonging as much to dairy farmers as to breeders, and nowadays to other stakeholders.
 There are currently no (exclusive) intellectual property rights on animal breeds and, as such, no limitations on the access to these animals, nor – for the time being at least – to the genetic products derived from them.
 Still today, in 2017, an animal breed is the common property of all the farmers that use it.
 Drawing on Hess and Ostrom (2003:121) who make the distinction between flow and resources in common-pool systems, whereby even if the resource units produced (flow) by the resource (here, the animal breed) are commodities (e.g. animals, embryos, semen), the actual “breed” is a common-pool resource, possibly threatened if its management is left entirely up to market mechanisms.
 For example, there is a risk of inbreeding or spread of genetic anomalies when the best individuals of an animal population are overused for reproduction purposes (deterioration of the resource).
-One study has shown that the number of ancestors – alone – have contributed half the genes found in the Holstein population dropped by a factor of 3.5 between 1988 and 2003 (Mattalia et al., 2006).
-In contrast, breeds with small population sizes are threatened by the non-use of the breed (extinction) or breeders no longer contribute to the breeding programme (Labatut et al., 2012).
+One study has shown that the number of ancestors that – alone – have contributed half the genes found in the Holstein population dropped by a factor of 3.5 between 1988 and 2003 (Mattalia et al., 2006).
+In contrast, breeds with small population sizes are threatened by the non-use of the breed (extinction) or breeders who no longer contribute to the breeding programme (Labatut et al., 2012).